kuzzleio/documentation/src/sdk-reference/java/1/getting-started/index.md

 Collection yellow-taxi created!
 ```

-Congratulations, you performed a first connection to Kuzzle with a Java program.
+Congratulations, you performed your first connection to Kuzzle Server via a Java program.
-You are now able to:
+You now know how to:
-* Instantiate a protocol (here `websocket`) and a Kuzzle SDK instance
+* Instantiate Kuzzle SDK and connect to Kuzzle Server using a specific protocol (here `websocket`)
-* Connect to a Kuzzle instance running on `localhost`, with the WebSocket protocol
 * Create a data index
 * Create a data collection within an existing index

 ## Create your first document

-Now that you successfully connected to your Kuzzle server with the Java SDK, and created an index and a collection, it's time to manipulate data.
+Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate some data.

 Here is how Kuzzle structures its storage space:
 - data indexes contain data collections